Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - **Button Mask** - Binary mark to choose which mouse buttons this button will respond to.
 - **Enabled Focus Mode** - We removed this property because its tooltip states that it is deprecated and that `Control/Focus/Mode` should be used instead.
 - **Keep Pressed Outside** - If `true`, the button stays pressed when moving the cursor outside the button while pressing it. *Note: Currently this does nothing as the button currently stays pressed when moving the cursor outside the button while pressing regardless of whether or not this property is actually true.
 A fix is in the works.*
+- **Shortcut** - [ShortCut](https://docs.godotengine.org/en/stable/classes/class_shortcut.html) associated with the button.
+- **Button Group** - [ButtonGroup](https://docs.godotengine.org/en/stable/classes/class_buttongroup.html) associated with the button.

+### NinePatchRect Variables
+- **Texture** - This property is controlled by the `Normal Texture` property, which will automatically load its texture into here.
+- **Draw Center** - If `true`, draw the panel's center.
+Else, only draw the 9-slice's borders.
+- **Region Rect** - Rectangular region of the texture to sample from.
+If you're working with an atlas, use this property to define the area the 9-slice should use.
+All other properties are relative to this one.
+If the rect is empty, the NinePatchButton will use the whole texture. *Note: This property is untested.*

+#### Patch Margin
+- **Left** - The width of the 9-slide's left column.
+A margin of 16 means the 9-slice's left corners and side will have a width of 16 pixels.
+You can set all 4 margin values individually to create panels with non-uniform borders.
+- **Top** - The height of the 9-slide's left column.
+A margin of 16 means the 9-slice's top corners and side will have a height of 16 pixels.
+You can set all 4 margin values individually to create panels with non-uniform borders.
+- **Right** - The width of the 9-slide's left column.
+A margin of 16 means the 9-slice's right corners and side will have a width of 16 pixels.
+You can set all 4 margin values individually to create panels with non-uniform borders.The width of the 9-slide's left column.
+A margin of 16 means the 9-slice's left corners and side will have a width of 16 pixels.
+You can set all 4 margin values individually to create panels with non-uniform borders.
+- **Bottom** - The height of the 9-slide's left column.
+A margin of 16 means the 9-slice's bottom corners and side will have a height of 16 pixels.
+You can set all 4 margin values individually to create panels with non-uniform borders.

+#### Axis Stretch
+`Horizontal` stretches or tiles the center texture horizontally, and `Vertical` stretches or tiles the center texture vertically.
+As for the settings:
+- **Stretch** - Stretches the center texture across the NinePatchButton.
+This may cause the texture to be distorted.
+- **Tile** - Repeats the center texture across the NinePatchButton.
+This won't cause any visible distortion.
+The texture must be seamless for this to work without displaying artifacts between edges. *Note: Only supported when using the GLES3 renderer.
+When using the GLES2 renderer, this will behave like Stretch.*
+- **Tile Fit** - Repeats the center texture across the NinePatchButton, but will also stretch the texture to make sure each tile is visible in full.
+This may cause the texture to be distorted, but less than Stretch.
+The texture must be seamless for this to work without displaying artifacts between edges. *Note: Only supported when using the GLES3 renderer.
+When using the GLES2 renderer, this will behave like Stretch.*

 ## Got Any Feedback?